dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 | Timeout in seconds only to be used with **_async_** mode (`min: 1800` and `max: 43200`) | Integer    | `dbt.config(timeout=1800)`  |

 In async mode, dbt-oracle will schedule a Python job, poll the job's status and wait for it to complete.
 Without async mode, dbt-oracle will immediately invoke the Python job in a blocking manner.
-Use async mode for long running Python job
+Use async mode for long-running Python jobs.

 ### Python model examples